4x 2 9x 2 0

 Introduction: Understanding Quadratic Equations

 The expression 4x² + 9x² = 0 is a quadratic equation.
 A quadratic equation is a polynomial equation of the second degree, meaning the highest power of the variable (in this case, x) is 2.
 These equations are fundamental in algebra and have wide-ranging applications in various fields, from physics and engineering to economics and computer science.
-The general form of a quadratic equation is ax² + bx + c = 0, where a, b, and c are constants, and a is not equal to zero.
+Plus, the general form of a quadratic equation is ax² + bx + c = 0, where a, b, and c are constants, and a is not equal to zero.
 Our equation, however, is a simplified form, lacking the bx and c terms.

 Solving the Equation: A Step-by-Step Guide